SAP-samples/btp-terraform-mooc-terra1/units/unit_4_2/README.md

 }
 ```

-We do not use that in the configuration *per se* we will refrence it in the definition of the output values.
-Next we create a new filw called `outputs.tf` in the `cloudfoundry` directory and add the following content:
+We do not use that in the configuration but reference it in the definition of the output values.
+Next we create a new file called `outputs.tf` in the `cloudfoundry` directory and add the following content:

 ```terraform
 output "cf_space_url" {